Codecenter/courses-spring-framework/Mod02_Spring_Core/README.md

 1. Add method `public static void main(String[] args)` so that the application can be started.
 2. In the main method construct an `XmlBeanFactory` instance by calling the constructor with a `FileSystemResource` object with path `helloContext.xml`.
 The path is relative to the folder where the application is started (ie. the project's root folder).
 3. Using the `XmlBeanFactory` obtain the bean named "myHelloService" using `getBean`.
 Use [the javadoc](http://docs.spring.io/spring/docs/4.0.2.RELEASE/javadoc-api/index.html?org/springframework/beans/factory/BeanFactory.html) of the `BeanFactory` interface to find a suitable method, if necessary.
-4. If necessary, perform type cast to the `HelloService` interrface and call the `sayHello` method.
+4. If necessary, perform type cast to the `HelloService` interface and call the `sayHello` method.
 5. Make sure that `HelloClient` does not reference the actual implementation `HelloServiceImpl`, but is aware only of the interface `HelloService`.

 Run the application and verify that it works as intended.